Overview

 One of the server requirements for the Docket Cache — Object Cache Accelerator plugin is the PHP module OPcache.
 Depending on your hosting plan, you may need to manually enable this:

-This option must be enabled manually in your DreamHost panel for VPS and Dedicated hosting plans.
-View the following article for instructions on how to enable OPcache:
+- VPS and Dedicated hosting plans — This option must be enabled manually in your DreamHost panel.
+See this article for instructions on how to enable OPcache.

 Cronbot service